 - If the oil is low, fill it up as necessary.

 Your owner’s manual or vehicle handbook should specify how regularly you’ll need a full oil-change.
 You can get this done professionally at your local garage, or done as part of your car service.
+Learn how much it costs to change oil.

 6. Air filter